1. About Cayo

 Travelers interested in hitting a number of Mayan sites will find Cayo the perfect home base with Caracol, Xunantunich, and Cahal Pech within easy reach.
 Those wanting to visit Tikal in Guatemala on a day trip will find departing from Cayo is the best option as well.

-Go horseback riding or learn about Belize’s preservation efforts of the Blue Morpho Butterfly at the Natural History Museum, and about the Green Iguana at the San Ignacio Hotel.
-Bird watchers will want to keep Cayo on their radar as the region is home to some of the most endangered and rare species seen in Belize.
+Go horseback riding or learn about Belize’s preservation efforts of the Blue Morpho Butterfly at the Natural History Museum, the famous Belize Botanic Gardens, and the Green Iguana hatchery at the San Ignacio Hotel.
+Bird watchers will want to keep Cayo on their radar as the region is home to some of the most endangered and rare bird species in Belize.

 It’s more like what is there NOT to eat Cayo?
 Some of the most traditional Belizean dishes can be found throughout Cayo, including garnaches, salbutes, black relleno, panades, “bollos”, and boil up, also known as “bile-up”.
 Cayo’s Saturday Farmers’ Market and the Mennonite village of Spanish Lookout are ideal spots to score fresh produce.
 The Mennonites have adopted an organic lifestyle; they also supply much of the country with poultry and dairy products.

 As Cayo is home to a number of higher-end resorts, look for gourmet dining out options.
-Spots like Fuego Bar & Grill showcase local Belizean dishes with a gourmet twist and they feature some truly one-of-a-kind local cocktails and an impressive wine list.
+Spots like the Guava Limb Cafe showcase local Belizean dishes with a gourmet twist and they feature some truly one-of-a-kind local cocktails and an impressive wine list.

 Here you will find everything from budget-friendly campsites and hotels to luxurious award-winning eco-resorts.
 Eco-tourism is the focus in Cayo and even the luxury resorts are mindful of the environment, many offering a wealth of onsite educational opportunities.
 Venture beyond the towns of San Ignacio and Santa Elena and you will find more remote mountainous and jungle resorts, some set on the riverbank or in a nature reserve.